Exploring the limits of strong membership inference attacks on large language models: Examining strong MIAs in realistic settings for pre-trained LLMs

 \subsection{Warm-up: How many reference models should we use?}

-To determine the number of reference models to use for all of our experiments, we train a 140M-parameter models on 7M examples.
-7M examples equates to approximately 2.8B training tokens---i.e., what is optimal for this model size, according to Chinchilla scaling laws~\citep{hoffmann2022trainingcomputeoptimallargelanguage} with an over-training multiplier of 20.\looseness=-1
+To determine the number of reference models to use for all of our experiments, we train $140$M-parameter models on ${\approx}7$M samples, which equates to approximately $2.8$B training tokens.
+(This is optimal for this model size, according to Chinchilla scaling laws with an over-training multiplier of $20$~\citep{hoffmann2022trainingcomputeoptimallargelanguage}.)
 As shown in Figure~\ref{fig:lira_references}, we test a range of reference models.
-The plot shows multiple Receiver Operating Characteristic ($\mathrm{ROC}$) curves, indicating the True Positive Rate ($\mathrm{TPR}$) for the given False Positive Rate ($\mathrm{FPR}$) on a $\log\!-\!\log$ scale.
-The Area under the Curve ($\mathrm{AUC}$) is provided for each $\mathrm{ROC}$ curve.
-The dashed red line represents the baseline for which membership predictions would be effectively arbitrary (i.e., $\mathrm{TPR}$ and $\mathrm{FPR}$ are equal; $\mathrm{AUC}$ is 0.5).
-We choose to report $\mathrm{AUC}$ as our primary metric, as it is more challenging to visualize the $\mathrm{TPR}$ over a wide range of $\mathrm{FPR}$ in a streamlined way.
-(For comparison, see Figure~\ref{fig:chinchilla:sizes}, which provides such an alternate visualization for only a limited range of $\mathrm{FPR}$, at the cost of not surfacing overall $\mathrm{AUC}$.)
-We also investigate the performance of different observation signals (\Cref{app:sec:signal}), and choose to use a sample's loss.
-Note that, while LiRA clearly beats the random baseline, it is not remarkably successful in this setting: regardless of the number of reference models, it never achieves an $\mathrm{AUC}$ of 0.7.
-Further, even though LiRA's attack success increases with more reference models, there are diminishing returns.
-From 1 to 8 reference models, the $\mathrm{AUC}$ has a relative increase of 13.3\%; for the next 8$\times$ increase (from 8 to 64), the $\mathrm{AUC}$ only increases 7.6\%; and, doubling from 128 to 256 only yields a 0.2\% improvement.\looseness=-1
+(We plot the number of IN references; the total number of IN/OUT references is $2\times$ this number.)
+The plot shows multiple receiver operating characteristic ($\roc$) curves, indicating the observed true positive rate ($\tpr$) for the fixed false positive rate ($\fpr$) on a $\log$-$\log$ scale.
+Area under the curve ($\auc$) is provided for each $\roc$.
+The dashed red line represents the baseline for which the attack is equivalent to random guessing (i.e., cannot distinguish between true and false positives so $\tpr{=}\fpr$; $\auc{=}0.5$).
+We report $\auc$ as our primary metric, as it is otherwise challenging to visualize $\tpr$ over a wide range of fixed $\fpr$.
+(For comparison, see Figure~\ref{fig:chinchilla:sizes}, which shows a limited range of $\fpr$, but does not surface threshold-agnostic $\auc$.)
+We also investigate the performance of different observation statistics (\Cref{app:sec:signal}), and choose to use model loss.
+Altogether, while LiRA clearly beats the random baseline, it is not remarkably successful in this setting: regardless of the number of references, it never achieves an $\auc$ of $0.7$.
+Even though success increases with more references, there are diminishing returns.
+From $1$ to $8$ IN references ($2$ to $16$ references total), $\auc$ has a relative increase of $13.3\%$; for the next 8$\times$ increase (from $8$ to $64$), $\auc$ only increases $7.6$\%; and, doubling from $128$ to $256$ only yields a $0.2\%$ improvement.\looseness=-1 We opt to use $128$ total references ($64$ IN, $64$ OUT) in most experiments below.